ElazarK/content-docs/playbooks/Process_Email_Core.md

-Add email details to the relevant context entities and handle the case where original emails are attached.
+Adds email details to the relevant context entities and handle the case where original emails are attached.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.